 Why Supplemental Critical Illness Coverage Matters

-Even with a strong medical plan, gaps in coverage can leave you with significant medical costs.
+Even with a strong medical plan, gaps in coverage can leave you with high medical costs.
 Examples include:

 - High deductibles and copays.